AninditaBasu/GutsAndGlory/README.md

 Therefore, remember to update the files **ONLY of the gh-pages** branch: [https://github.com/UdaanSTC/GutsAndGlory/tree/gh-pages](https://github.com/UdaanSTC/GutsAndGlory/tree/gh-pages).

 ## JSON file
-The JSON file is a GitHub-generated file.
-Do NOT delete this file, else the publishing won't work.
+The JSON file is a GitHub-generated file. **Do NOT delete this file**, else the publishing won't work.
 This file resides in the root folder.

 ## Main page of the magazine is called index.html
 It resides in the root folder.
 Do not rename this file, else the publishing won't work.

 ## Articles are in the "html" folder
-All articles except the front page, which is called index.html and resides in the root folder, are here.
+All articles are here except the front page, which is called index.html and resides in the root folder.
+The article files are named after their authors.

 This folder also contains two boilerplate files: header.html and footer.html, for the content that is common for all of the article files.
-The article files are named after their authors.

 ## CSS files are in the "css" folder
 The CSS files for presentation are sourced as under: